What is Margin Trading?

 - Est. Liquidation Price: The estimated highest bid (if your position is long) or lowest ask (if it is short) at which a forced liquidation will occur.
 Please note that this is only an estimate and has no bearing on when a forced liquidation will actually occur.
 The real price at which a forced liquidation will occur cannot be predicted with complete accuracy, as it depends, among other things, on the size and number of your open positions and orders, the current value of your collateral, and current market and order book conditions.
 See Margin Account to learn more about what determines the timing of a forced liquidation.

-- Unrealized P/L: Estimated profit or loss you would incur if your position were closed.
-Includes lending fees already paid.
+- Unrealized P/L: Estimated profit or loss you would incur if your position were closed, which includes lending fees already paid.
+The Unrealized P/L also takes into consideration order book depth and possible slippage when closing a position.

 - Unrealized Lending Fees: The estimated value of outstanding fees on currently-open loans.